Support

 -

-If you are using Outlook's desktop client, you may need to restart the app.
+You can now close the Add-ins for Outlook dialog.
+If you are using Outlook's desktop client, please restart the app.

-Note – if you are using the new Outlook for Windows and have set up multiple accounts, add-ins will only work on your primary account.
+The ChatGPT add-in should now be installed and available for use across all your Outlook clients (e.g. you will also see it if you use Outlook in your web browser).
+Note - if you are using the new Outlook for Windows and have set up multiple accounts, the add-in will only work on your primary account.
 This is currently a limitation of the new Outlook.

-IF USING NEW OUTLOOK FOR WINDOWS OR OUTLOOK ON THE WEB
+OUTLOOK FOR WINDOWS & OUTLOOK ON THE WEB

-The add-in will only be available when reading or composing an email.
+The add-in will only be available to use when composing or writing an email.

-While composing an email – from the ribbon, navigate to Message > Blueberry ChatGPT Tools or Message > Apps > Blueberry ChatGPT Tools.
-If not visible, click on the More Options button – or the ellipsis button (…) – and then select the ChatGPT add-in from the list.
+While composing an email – From the ribbon at the top, navigate to Message > Blueberry ChatGPT Tools or Message > Apps > Blueberry ChatGPT Tools.
+If not displayed, click the ellipsis button (…) in the ribbon and select Blueberry ChatGPT Tools from the list.

 - You should now see the ChatGPT add-in in a right-hand panel.
 You will be greeted by the first of some screens that will help you quickly get up and running.
 Click the Get started button.